eroesch/2019-20-PYM0FM/index.md

       </article>
       <article role="tabpanel" class="tab-pane active" id="git-linux">
         <p>
+          Git is installed on the CINN Nutanix Virtual Machines.
           If Git is not already available on your machine you can try to install it via your distro's package manager.
 For Debian/Ubuntu run
           <code>sudo apt-get install git</code> and for Fedora run